dotnet/arcade/src/Microsoft.DotNet.GitSync/README.md

 - You can then publish the tool and input all the required settings in the settings.json(configuration) file.

 ## How to handle missing commits
 We are storing all the commits(occuring in the shared path) in the Azure Table.
-You can go to the azure table and retrieve the entires with the value of commit id as the missing commit.
+You can go to the Azure table and retrieve the entires with the value of commit id as the missing commit.
 There is a boolean field called "mirrored", switch its value to be false and then this commit will be picked up by the tool in the next iteration.
 There is also another column called "PR" which will contain the reason about why this commit was skipped in the first place.

 ## How to resolve merge conflicts